 You are a lucky lady, if they share no children together--but if they do, these problems are compounded.
 Those poor kids are caught in the crossfire, and there's little you can do about it, besides help them make some distinctions between the truth, and their mother's lies about their father and you.
 Even when they share custody, this Borderline will stop at nothing to undermine her child's perceptions of his/her dad.
-This is Parental Alienation Syndrome (PAS), and I write more about it, in this article.
+This is Parental Alienation Syndrome (PAS), which I write more about in this article.

 I feel it's crucial to note here, that these children will be torn between their allegiance to their mother, who's brainwashing them and making it seem like she's a martyr/victim of their father's "cruel and unusual punishment" versus who they observe their dad to be.
 The Borderline will always feel victimized by her relationships and life circumstances, especially when there are Waif features present--but this emotional fallout is deeply troubling to the kids.
 Since they have to deal with Mom's lying, enmeshment, craziness, volatility and confusing/mixed messages at home, they're needing a stable container, within which to de-program a bit.
-I'm sure your man remembers what it was like for him, living with this female--and he had the benefit of some adult reasoning!
+I'm sure your man remembers what it was like for him living with this female, and he had the benefit of some adult reasoning!